-First, they can help preserve the ongoing affordability of dedicated affordable rental housing by giving priority consideration to mission-oriented buyers when the owner of a subsidized rental property decides to stop participating in a subsidy program.
-Second, they can be applied to unsubsidized rental properties, helping to preserve the availability of rental units and in some cases facilitate conversion to dedicated affordable rentals.
+A right of first refusal is a contractual right that allows an interested party the first right to purchase a property.
+Right of first refusal policies can help preserve the ongoing affordability of dedicated affordable rental housing by giving priority consideration to mission-oriented buyers when the owner of a subsidized rental property decides to stop participating in a subsidy program.
+Second, they can be applied to unsubsidized rental properties, help to preserve the availability of rental units and in some cases facilitate conversion to dedicated affordable rentals.
 Eligible buyers may include tenant associations, nonprofit and for-profit developers, and/or state or local government agencies—all of which ordinarily require a longer timeframe to assemble financing and can have difficulty competing with market-rate or luxury developers.
 Right of first refusal policies may give these buyers an exclusive period within which to make an offer on the property, or the option to match any offer made by a private buyer.
 Especially in strong and/or growing housing markets, right of first refusal policies help to preserve rental housing and prevent the conversion of subsidized rental properties to another use by enabling their sale to stakeholders who are committed to long-term affordability.
 In soft housing marketAlthough there is no standard industry definition, a softening market refers to any neighborhood, market area, or region that demonstrates a decline in prices or deterioration in other market conditions as evidenced by an oversupply of existing inventory or extended marketing times. (adapted from HUD), right of first refusal policies can help protect housing quality and slow the intrusion of predatory actors.

 This section describes some of the considerations for cities, towns and counties interested in creating a right of first refusal program.

 Communities that adopt a right of first refusal policy will need to establish the mechanism by which rental properties are made available to eligible purchasers.
 Approaches range in restrictiveness and include: